apptimistco/asn/README.md

     asn -config my-srv &
     asn -config my-adm echo hello world

+See this [recipe](docker/recipe.md) for build and test of Docker containers.

 #### MacOS ####
 To run `asn` under MacOS, start by installing Go tools.